Mallik-G/azure-machine-learning-service-labs/lab-2/visual-studio-code/README.md

 9. Once you setup the python interpreter, select conda environmen `azure_automl`<br/>
 <img src="images/python.jpg"/><br/>
 10. `02-model-management.py` is the Python file you will step thru executing in this lab.<br/>
-11. To execute the cell in below exercises, click on the run cell i.e., above each step as per the image below.<br/>
+11. Refer below image for executing each cell i.e, just above all steps in below exercises..<br/>
 <img src="images/lab02.jpg"/><br/>

 ## Exercise 2 - Train a simple model locally